There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled

-- Students are able to (1) demonstrate an understanding of the concept of health and its measurement; (2) apply data visualisation techniques to health data; (3) apply a range of statistical tools and techniques specific to measures of health and health care; (4) interpret statistical findings in a critical and rigorous manner; and (5) communicate statistical findings in a clear and concise manner to both technical and non-technical audiences.
+- Students are able to (1) demonstrate an understanding of the concept of health and its measurement; (2) describe and visualise health data; (3) estimate a range of statistical models and techniques specific to measures of health and health care; (4) interpret statistical findings in a critical and rigorous manner; and (5) communicate statistical findings in a clear and concise manner and communicate them to non-technical audiences.

-- Indicative assessments in this unit are as follows: (1) data visualisation assessment; (2) research report assessment; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) data visualisation assessment; (2) research report assessment; and (3) quizzes and participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)